JokerQyou/ethbot/index.md

 ## Pushbot

 Inspired by [Server Chan][ServerChan], the `/push` command acts as a tool for programmers / server operators to easily push instant messages to themselves by performing an HTTP POST request.
-For example, a server operator can write a simple script to monitor the server status, and push an alert message to himself about abnormal service status.
+For example, a server operator can write a simple script to monitor the server, and push an alert message to himself about abnormal service status.
 Thanks to Telegram, this push is nearly instant; But due to implement detail (a POST request is first queued by the bot before being pushed to Telegram, this is for performance consideration), the message is slightly delayed.
 Currently the delay is about 1~3 seconds.

 ### Pushbot usage

 Just search for `eth0_bot` in Telegram, or simply click [here][eth0_bot], and start chatting with the bot.
-Send `/push` to her and she will answer you with the help about the pushbot.
+Just send `/push` to her.

 #### How does it work